 The T-Shirt: An American Icon

-Today, the trendy T shirt is a staple in every American wardrobe, and we cannot imagine it otherwise.
-Spring wardrobe essentials include the perfect tee as a must have, but while speaking with and listening to curvy women wearing plus size clothing, we heard finding the perfect plus size T-Shirt was a challenge for this body type and shape.
-The Favorite Tee would become our first design.
+A T-shirt is a staple in every American wardrobe, and we cannot imagine it otherwise.
+Wardrobe essentials include the perfect tee as a must have, any probably more than just one!
+Yet, while speaking with and listening to curvy women wearing plus size clothing, we heard finding the perfect plus size T-Shirt was a challenge for curvier body types and shape.
+The Coolest Tee would become our first design.
 Our high-quality tee was crafted based on direct insight from women desiring their own iconic T-Shirt in plus size bringing our beautiful design to the modern blank canvas.

 A T-shirt in its purest form has become the most democratic wardrobe piece and an item for self-expression.
 A must have for any plus size capsule wardrobe if you're looking to add new pieces.
-The great thing about a t-shirt is that it can go with so many other items of clothing, such as a blazer, cardigan, jeans, leggings and more.
+The great thing about a t-shirt is that it can go with so many other items of clothing, blazer, cardigan, jeans, leggings and more its one of the great many talents of the great white tee.
 They are also great pieces for layering.
-Whether v-neck, button-front, or crew neck the t-shirt is here to stay.
+Whether v-neck, button-front, or crew neck the t-shirt is not just a basic, but an essential.

 The classic white T-Shirt remains a key element of the quintessential casual-cool uniform of the American dream.
 To us at See ROSE Go the T-shirt represents a sense of blank canvas, creativity, freedom and rebellion.
 Great for casual outfits and for personal styling.
 What do you want your T-shirt to say about you?